S-Stephen/sms67-rota/test/integration/controllers/README.md

 * Manager can add individual sessions to a rota non-manager cannot
 * Manager can remove individual sessions to a rota non-manager cannot
 * \*Manager can create a repeating shifting pattern in a rota non-manager cannot
-* Manager can remove a period of sessions from a rota non-manager cannot
+* \*Manager can remove a period of sessions from a rota a non-manager cannot
-* Manager can replace a users on all rotas between two dates a non-manager cannot
+* Manager can replace a users on a rotas between two dates a non-manager cannot
 * Manager can assign a sesion to another user
 * Manager can swap a session with another
 * Manager can action swap request (by selecting either requested or requester)